-Driving is fairly easy.
+Driving is fairly easy(all our driving tips in this article).
 It’s twisty but there’s always a good gap with a lane in each direction.
 The roads we took were in good condition.

-- Mirador Corrales de Quize (with the giant statues)
+- Mirador Corrales de Quize (with giant statues)

 - Mirador de Las Penitas

 - Mirador Risco de las Penas

 Unlike Lanzarote, Fuerteventura has not retained its traditional architecture and historic building codes.